-READ: John 14:7-11.
-ASK: What did Christ convey to His disciples about His relationship with the Father?
-(Q17) Christ showed the Father by His life; Christ was in the Father and the Father was in Him; Christ's works were done by the Father through Him.
+17. Read John 14:7-11.
+What did Christ convey to His disciples about His relationship with the Father?

 Our Lord Jesus not only showed us the person of God the Father but also the way to God the Father.
 He purged our sins by His death on the cross (Heb.
 1:3).
 Special revelation goes far beyond stretching our minds with information that we would never have guessed from general revelation.
 It draws us to the knowledge of God.
 It gives us an opportunity to be rightly related to God.